Do’s and don’ts of promoting your art

 Yes, maybe you did try to make it constructive.
 But you just don’t know what it means to another person.

 It is just a great rule to follow online; if they don’t ask for critique, don’t give it!
 Just mention something you like and move on!

 Copy-paste comments, comments in weird places, sending multiple emails or asking the same person over and over again?
 These are all spam and it will not work well for your online brand.
-Just don’t do it!
+Just don’t do it when promoting your art!

 Don’t be insensitive